gerth2/gerth2.github.io/_posts/2019-06-05-electronics_basics.md

 2. *Transistors can be combined to build logic gates, which implement basic logic functions*

 Just remember these two, and you'll be fine going forward!

+## Next Steps - Where are we going?

+We've scratched the surface of Analog, and shown how you can start to go Digital.
+Go lay the groundwork of some basic Digital concepts with [Boolean Logic](/blog_posts/2019/06/10/binary.html).